 Studying geography and GIS trains you to solve complex problems, and the skills you develop can be translated to virtually every field and industry.
 The career outlook for geographers is strong – job growth is projected to increase 7% by 2026.

 of recent geography alumni (and 94% of GIS alumni) reported that within a year of graduating from Hofstra they had landed employment or were attending or planning to attend graduate school.

 of those recent alumni reporting employment responded that they had landed their positions within three months of graduating from Hofstra.
-They are working in a wide variety of occupations, such as marketing, computer mapping, local government, education, law enforcement and the military.
+They are working in a wide variety of occupations, such as marketing, computer mapping, local government, education, law enforcement, and the military.

 Examples include: AmeriCorps VISTA, Burma Task Force USA, the Counsel on Foreign Relations, the Governor's Office of Storm Recovery, the Harris Corporation, the National Governors Association, NBC/NBC News, New York Public Interest Research Group, and the United Way.

-Geography is great preparation for graduate degrees in a wide range of fields, and recent Hofstra geography and GIS alumni are furthering their education at such institutions as:
+Geography is great preparation for graduate degrees in a wide range of fields, and recent Hofstra geography and GIS alumni are furthering their education at institutions such as:

 London School of Economics and Political Science